Direct baryogenesis in the broken phase: Baryon asymmetry from quark flavor oscillation

 $C$ is a dimensionless function of $\k_{1,2,3}$ which can be calculated from the imaginary part of the self-energy of the up-type quarks in the thermal environment~\cite{Bellac:2011kqa}.
 For instance, we can consider the interaction of the form $(\k_2)^{ j_1j_2k_1 k_2k_3k_4} \epsilon_{\a_1\a_2\a_3}\epsilon_{\b_1 \b_2 \b_3 } u^{\a_1}_{j_1}d^{\a_2}_{k_1}d^{\a_3}_{k_2}u^{\b_1}_{j_2}d^{\b_2}_{k_3}d^{\beta_3}_{k_4}$, where we have explicitly shown the indices of flavor $j_a,k_a=1,2,3$, denoting the generation in the mass basis, and color $\a_a,\b_a=1,2,3.$ We assume for simplicity that $j_a$ as well as $k_a$ are symmetric for different $a$ in $\k_2$.
 In the case one obtains where

-$C_{l m}$ is related with a two point function of flavor $l$ and $m$ quarks. $v_l$ is the norm $1$ eigenvector of $C_{lm}$ which is important for the scattering process. $v_l$ will define the interaction basis, which is important for the flavor to be ``observed."
+$C_{l m}$ is related with a two point function of flavor $l$ and $m$ quarks. $v_l$ is the norm $1$ eigenvector of $C_{lm}$. $v_l$ will define the interaction basis, which is important for the flavor to be ``observed."
 Here, $2^8$ comes from the color factors, permutations of the flavor indices and contractions of spin indices.
-If one assume that $\k_2$ with arbitrary indices are of order $\L^{-5},$ the summation provides $\sim 45 \L^{-10}.$ One obtains
+If one assume that $\k_2$ with arbitrary indices are of order $\L^{-5},$ the summation provides $\sim 3\times 6!/(2!
+4!)\L^{-10}\sim 45 \L^{-10}.$ One obtains

-If there are other contributions from $\k_1,\k_2$, the value can be even larger.
+If there are other contributions from $\k_1,\k_3$, the value can be even larger.
 On the other hand, if only a single set of indices of $(\k_{2})$ dominates, which happens if there is a specific flavor structure, one obtains $C\sim 2^8.$

 One can see that this scattering is efficient for the energetic quark but it becomes inefficient after the quark loses its energy.
 If the center-of-mass energy is high enough, the scattering also contributes dominantly to the thermalization over the energy loss process.
 It turns out that the thermalization rate can be estimated as